Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 The same platform can then be instrumental in providing relevant content and resources that support healthcare workers in dealing with mental health issues, and other concerns.

-As we emphasized in “The Evolution of Frontline Workers” study, keeping communication lines open among healthcare workers can make processes more streamlined and efficient, as well as foster a stronger sense of community.
+As we emphasised in “The Evolution of Frontline Workers” study, keeping communication lines open among healthcare workers can make processes more streamlined and efficient, as well as foster a stronger sense of community.
 Better communication will help encourage teamwork with less friction, which also enables healthcare workers to do their jobs better.

 Related Content